fieldbook/fieldbook-client/README.md

 })
 ```

-To get an api key, see [the getting started guide](https://github.com/fieldbook/api-docs/blob/master/quick-start.md).
+To get an API key, see [the getting started guide](https://github.com/fieldbook/api-docs/blob/master/quick-start.md).

 ## API Methods

-All api methods will return a promise for data from the Fieldbook API.
+All API methods will return a promise for data from the Fieldbook API.
 Error responses will try to give an error with a good message, and the rejected errors will have a `response` property that contains the full response for the errored request.
-This api uses Q promises via requestify.
+This API uses Q promises via `requestify`.

 #### client.listSheets()